Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Design

-Even if hidden tutorials and manipulated sightlines to landmarks introduce the visualization tool's mechanics and orient users in a complex multi-dimensional data space, this sophisticated software still serves various audiences with different objectives or, as Victor (2011) writes, explorable explanations should consider how to empower users to ``read at multiple levels'' of depth.
-Those knowledgeable of plastics concepts or only seeking high level takeaways may engage with the tool superficially.
-Meanwhile, others may ``read closely'' to learn unfamiliar terminology or consider expert details.
-If design must support both altitudes of exploration simultaneously, how might video game design help manage these parallel ways of speaking?
+Even if hidden tutorials and manipulated landmark sightlines introduce the visualization tool's mechanics and orient users in a complex multi-dimensional space, our software still serves various audiences with different objectives and background familiarity.
+As Victor writes, explorable explanations should consider how to empower users to ``read at multiple levels'' of depth {[}77{]}.
+In other words, those knowledgeable of plastics concepts or only seeking high level takeaways may engage with the tool superficially while others may ``read closely'' to learn unfamiliar terminology or consider expert details.

-To build these multiple simultaneous levels of engagement, producer Rob Nelson observes that a unique ``ability that games have and other mediums don't {[}is{]} optional, additional narrative that you can choose to engage with or skip over'' (Takahashi and Nelson, 2018).
+To build these multiple simultaneous levels of engagement in our interactive plastic model, producer Rob Nelson observes that a unique ``ability that games have and other mediums don't {[}is{]} optional, additional narrative that you can choose to engage with or skip over'' {[}69{]}.
 In games:

-\begin{itemize} \tightlist \item Don Carson's \textbf{environmental storytelling} unobtrusively layers content into ``setting'' like graffiti or signage that the player encounters ``along their journey'' if they are paying close attention, allowing the user to naturally choose their preferred depth of engagement (Brown, 2020; Carson, 2000). \item \textbf{Rumors} which are subtle mentions of ``side-quests'' afford unobtrusive opt-in: invitations naturally missed by users who do not want that content or are busy rushing to another objective (Brown, 2017). \end{itemize}
+\begin{itemize} \tightlist \item \textbf{Environmental storytelling} unobtrusively layers content into ``setting'' like graffiti or signage that the player encounters ``along their journey'' if they are paying close attention but can optionally be ignored, allowing the user to naturally choose their preferred depth of engagement {[}18, 23{]}. \item \textbf{Rumors} which are subtle mentions of ``side-quests'' afford unobtrusive opt-in: invitations naturally missed by users who do not want that content or are busy rushing to another objective {[}17{]}. \end{itemize}

 These designs aim to support a deep path for those moving slowly and another streamlined route for those moving quickly in which optional elements blend into the background.
-Indeed, the tool's interface prepares a similar two track path by scattering tooltips next to keywords that ``experienced'' users would recognize.

-Low within the visual hierarchy, those in a rush can easily skip these ``rumors'' even as they still direct close readers (Brown, 2017).
+Similarly, our interface prepares a two track path that, while using Victor's interaction patterns {[}77{]}, leverages structural ideas from gaming to determine where to place those elements like tooltips or drawers.
+Low within the visual hierarchy like environmental storytelling, this architecture aims to allow those in a rush to skip these ``rumors'' even as they still direct close readers {[}17{]}.